openebs/openebs/k8s/demo/cockroachDB/README.md

 >\q
 ```

-### Use a Load Generator
+### Using a Load Generator

-1. Download and Apply the CockroachDB load generator from OpenEBS repository:
+1. Download and apply the CockroachDB load generator from the OpenEBS repository:

 ```bash